DS-MLR: Exploiting Double Separability for Scaling up Distributed Multinomial Logistic Regression: Convergence

 where $W^t$ is value of $W$ at the end of the iteration $t$ and $\xb_{i}$ denotes the data point.
 N, K, D, and P denote the number of data points, classes, dimensions and workers respectively. \end{theorem} It is worth noting that this rate of convergence is independent of the size of the problem.
 In particular, it is invariant to $P$, the number of workers.
 Therefore, as more workers become available, the computational cost per iteration can be effectively distributed without sacrificing the overall convergence rate, up to the point where communication cost becomes dominant.
 Detailed proof is relegated to the Appendix \ref{sec:app_rate}.

 Our key idea in casting both algorithms as stochastic gradient descent methods is to demonstrate that although the update of $W$ is based on a stale value of $b$ arising from the delayed updates, such a delay still allows the error of the gradient of $L_1$ w.r.t $W$ to be bounded by $O(\eta)$, in Euclidean norm.
-As a side note, a linear rate of convergence can also be obtained for DS-MLR by following proofs on the lines of SVRG \citep{JohZha}.